agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ## Applying the POMDP agent model

 ### Two-arm, deterministic, IRL Bandits
 We apply the POMDP agent to a simplified variant of the Multi-arm Bandit Problem.
 In this variant, pulling an arm produces a *prize* deterministically.
 The agent begins with uncertainty about the mapping from arms to prizes and learns over time by trying the arms.
 In our concrete example, there are only two arms.
 The first arm is known to have the prize "chocolate" and the second arm either has "champagne" or has no prize at all ("nothing").
 See Figure 2 (below) for details.
-We refer to Bandit problems with prizes (e.g. chocolate) as "IRL Bandits" to distinguish them from the standard Bandit problems with numerical rewards. <!-- I don't like this explanation of the term "IRL bandit" - reading the paragraph, you don't get an explanation why "IRL" was chosen or what it has to do with inverse reinforcement learning. - Daniel -->
+We refer to Bandit problems with prizes (e.g. chocolate) as "IRL Bandits" to distinguish them from the standard Bandit problems with numerical rewards. <!-- TODO I don't like this explanation of the term "IRL bandit" - reading the paragraph, you don't get an explanation why "IRL" was chosen or what it has to do with inverse reinforcement learning. - Daniel -->

 <img src="/assets/img/3c-irl-bandit.png" alt="diagram" style="width: 500px;"/>